Dr. Dobb's Journal: Later history

 The primary Dr. Dobb's content streams at the end were the Dr. Dobb's website, Dr. Dobb's Journal (the monthly PDF magazine, which had different content from the website) and a weekly newsletter, Dr. Dobb's Update.
 In addition, Dr. Dobb's continued to run the Jolt Awards and, since 1995, the Dr. Dobb's Excellence in Programming Award.
 Regular bloggers include Scott Ambler, Walter Bright, Andrew Koenig, and Al Williams.
 Adrian Bridgwater edited the news section beginning in 2010.

 End

 On December 16, 2014, an article by editor-in-chief Andrew Binstock announced that Dr. Dobb's would cease publication of new articles at the end of 2014.
 Archived articles are still available online.
-While no longer distributed, Dr. Dobb's is widely considered an important and influential source for the history of the PC industry.
+While no longer distributed, Dr. Dobb's is widely considered an important and influential source for the history of the personal computer industry.